winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Communication Noise.md

 > - A sad receiver not being able to pay attention

 # Semantic Noise
-This refers to the misunderstanding between two people due to the lack of common knowledge.
+This refers to the misunderstanding between two people due to the lack of common knowledge—differences in understanding, interpretation, perception, language/symbols (see [[Effective Communication Skills#^language-barrier]])
 > [!example]
 > - Using jargons that the audience doesn't understand